MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Account structure

 The term *account structure* in Dynamics 365 Finance refers to an organized list of main accounts and financial dimensions.
 An account structure defines the financial dimensions that are applicable to each main account.
 It also defines the rules that determine which combinations of main accounts and dimension values are allowed, which financial dimensions are mandatory, which are allowed to be blank, and so on.
-Conversely, the combinations that are not defined in the account structure are not allowed.
+Conversely, the combinations that aren't defined in the account structure aren't allowed.
 Each ledger must have one or more account structures to define its valid main accounts and financial dimensions.

 ### Accounting Standards Codification (ASC)

 The Accounting Standards Codification categorizes accounting standards into a comprehensive, consistent, and accessible framework.
-It is designed to make it easier for financial professionals, including accountants and auditors, to locate and apply relevant accounting rules and guidance.
+It's designed to make it easier for financial professionals, including accountants and auditors, to locate and apply relevant accounting rules and guidance.
 The ASC covers a wide range of accounting topics, including revenue recognition, financial statement presentation, leases, income taxes, and many others.

 The ASC is divided into various sections, each addressing specific areas of accounting.
 For example, ASC 606 deals with revenue recognition, ASC 842 addresses lease accounting, and ASC 740 covers income taxes.
 Each section includes detailed guidance, rules, and examples related to the respective accounting topic.